National Portrait Gallery (United States)

-The National Portrait Gallery is a historic art museum between 7th, 9th, F, and G Streets NW in Washington, D.C., in the United States.
-Founded in 1962 and opened to the public in 1968, it is part of the Smithsonian Institution.
-Its collections focus on images of famous Americans.
-The museum is housed in the historic Old Patent Office Building, as is the Smithsonian American Art Museum.
+The National Portrait Gallery (NPG) is an art museum in Washington, D.C., United States.
+Founded in 1962 and opened in 1968, it is part of the Smithsonian Institution.
+Its collections focus on images of American artists, politicians, scientists, inventors, activists, and performers who have contributed to the nation's history, development, and culture.
+Along with the Smithsonian American Art Museum, the museum is housed in the historic Old Patent Office Building.

 History

 Founding of the museum

-The first portrait gallery in the United States was Charles Willson Peale's "American Pantheon" (also known as "Peale's Collection of Portraits of American Patriots"), established in 1796.
+The first portrait gallery in the United States was Charles Willson Peale's American Pantheon, also known as Peale's Collection of Portraits of American Patriots, established in 1796.
 It closed after two years.
 In 1859, the National Portrait Gallery in London opened, but few Americans took notice.
 The idea of a federally owned national portrait gallery can be traced back to 1886, when Robert C. Winthrope, president of the Massachusetts Historical Society, visited the National Portrait Gallery in London.
-Upon his return to the United States, Winthrope began pressing for the establishment of a similar museum in America.
+Upon his return to the United States, Winthrope began pressing for the establishment of a similar museum in the United States.

 In January 1919, the Smithsonian Institution entered into a cooperative endeavor with the American Federation of Arts and the American Mission to Negotiate Peace to create a National Art Committee.
-The committee's goal was to commission portraits of famous leaders from the various nations involved in World War I. Among the committee's members were oil company executive Herbert L. Pratt, Ethel Sperry Crocker (an art aficionado and wife of William Henry Crocker, founder of Crocker National Bank), architect Abram Garfield, Mary Williamson Averell (wife of railway executive E. H. Harriman), financier J. P. Morgan, attorney Charles Phelps Taft (brother of President William Howard Taft), steel magnate Henry Clay Frick, and paleontologist Charles Doolittle Walcott.
+The committee's goal was to commission portraits of famous leaders from the various nations involved in World War I. Among the committee's members were oil company executive Herbert L. Pratt, Ethel Sperry Crocker, an art aficionado and wife of William Henry Crocker, the founder of Crocker National Bank, architect Abram Garfield, Mary Williamson Averell, wife of railway executive E. H. Harriman, financier J. P. Morgan, attorney Charles Phelps Taft, brother of President William Howard Taft, steel magnate Henry Clay Frick, and paleontologist Charles Doolittle Walcott.
 The portraits commissioned went on display in the National Museum of Natural History in May 1921.
 This formed the nucleus of what would become the National Portrait Gallery Collection.

-In 1937, Andrew W. Mellon donated his large collection of classic and modernist art to the United States, which led to the foundation of the National Gallery of Art.
+In 1937, Andrew Mellon donated his large collection of classic and modernist art to the United States, which led to the foundation of the National Gallery of Art.
 The collection included a large number of portraits.
 Mellon asked that, should a portrait gallery be created, the portraits be transferred to it.
 David E. Finley, Jr., an attorney and one of Mellon's closest friends, was named the first director of the National Gallery of Art, and he pushed hard over the next several years for the establishment of a portrait gallery.